AryanKansagara/Wildfire-Prediction-and-Visualization/README.md

    ```bash
    python main.py
    ```
+2. API keys in the .env
+   Replace placeholders in fetch_fire.py and fetch_weather.py with your NASA FIRMS and OpenWeatherMap API keys.

-2. View the visualization: Open visualizations/fire_map.html in your browser.
+3. View the visualization: Open visualizations/fire_map.html in your browser.

 ## Acknowledgements
 * NASA FIRMS for wildfire data